 “Drewyer” – Logan is our local expert for the Missouri River Breaks.
 Logan grew up on the Missouri a couple miles downstream from Fort Benton.
 Growing up in agriculture has taught him a lot about the “Montana way of life” and the area’s unique history and challenges.
 As a teenager, between the years 2004-2007, he worked as a guide for Missouri River Outfitters.
 After graduating from Fort Benton High School, Logan played college football and pursued his career in engineering.
 Logan is currently working full time as an engineer for IND Hemp with his wife Morgan.
 Logan came back to guide in 2017 to enjoy “vacation” time on the river and considers this job as a paid vacation.
 Logan guides because, “I love the river and breaks country.
 It is a big part of who I am and where I am from.
 I love sharing my passion of the breaks country with people.”

-“Q”– Jacquelynn is our unparallel company chef and freelance photographer.
+“Q”– Since 2020 Jacquelynn has been our unparallel company chef and freelance photographer.
 Jacquelynn grew up in a large family of nine siblings in Loma, Montana.
 Growing up, she spent a lot of time floating on the Missouri and Marias River.
 Jacquelynn’s family has a long history of catering events and it is evident in her culinary skills.
 Jacquelynn helps on a local farm and works for MaxAg of Montana conducting soil sampling for farms throughout the local region.
 Every other winter, she works at the Montana State Capitol.
 Jacquelynn guides because, “I love being on the water and what better way to spend your summer?
 I have a love for the local area and history.
 It’s the scenery that started me on the river and the people that keep me coming back for more.”

-“Ace” – Ace is our company ecologist.
+“Ace” – Since 2019 Ace has been our company ecologist.
 She has a passion for rivers, the non-profit world, humans and history.
 Aissa graduated from the University of Montana Western in 2016 with a degree in environmental science and history.
 She works for a nonprofit called the Watershed Education Network where she leads citizen science and stream monitoring efforts.
 Her job entails looking at water quality, biology communities (aquatic bugs), and how physical properties of streams and rivers change over time.
 Aissa loves to teach people what healthy stream life looks like and is quick to educate our clients on the Missouri Rivers history, aquatic properties and flow history.
 Aissa said “I enjoy guiding on the river because I get to experience and hear everyone’s unique life stories.
 I like experiencing the breaks beauty in the stars, bugs, history, water, sunsets, sunrises, geological wonder and magnificent storms.

 “Momma Goose” – Heather is the companies “Jill of all trades”.
 She can do it all!
 Heather has made the Missouri River a part of her life since she started guiding in 2014.
 She is a woman of many trades.
 She is a small engine mechanic, teaches people around the state how to process game, works on a crabbing boat in the winter, and is passionate about empowering women.
 She is a modern-day pioneer and is constantly teaching and learning new hobbies in life.
 Heather grew up in a large family and enjoys her role as the “big sister” to her siblings.
 Heather said’ “I enjoy everything about the Missouri.
 I am proud to have that muddy water flow through my veins.
 It’s a magical place that draws extraordinary people to come explore all she offers.